INL/BlackLab/aggregator/api-redesign/README.md

    may give additional details).
 Fix `blacklabBuildTime` vs. `blackLabBuildTime` etc.)
 - Change confusing names.<br>
   (e.g. the name `stoppedRetrievingHits` prompts the question "why did you stop?".
-  `reachedHitLimit` might be easier to understand, especially if it's directly related to a configuration setting `hitLimit`)
+  `limitReached` might be easier to understand, especially if it's directly related to a configuration setting `hitLimit`)
 - Avoid ambiguous resource paths.
   (`/blacklab-server/my-corpus` conflicts with e.g. `/blacklab-server/input-formats`; better would be
-  `/blacklab-server/corpus/my-corpus/`, so the corpora have a dedicated namespace)
+  `/blacklab-server/corpora/my-corpus/`, so the corpora have a dedicated namespace)
 - Try to use consistent terminology between parameters, response and configuration files.<br>
-  (e.g. use the term "hitLimit" everywhere for the same concept)
+  (e.g. use the term `hitLimit` everywhere for the same concept)
 - Use `corpus`/`corpora` in favor of `index`/`indices`.
 - Replace `left`/`right` with `before`/`after`<br>
   (makes more sense for RTL languages)